 Mark your calendar for April 3 and search for solutions now @DohaDebates with the hashtag #DearWorld.

-Three speakers, three perspectives.
+Four speakers, four perspectives.
 Each invited speaker presents a view and opinion on a possible solution to a world challenge.

 Swedish philosopher, bestselling author, and director of Oxford University’s Future of Humanity Institute